Share this Collection

 17 November, 2023

-A Lovers’ Discourse is written from the perspective of a young Chinese woman whose arrival in London coincides with the run up to to the Brexit referendum.
+A Lovers’ Discourse is written from the perspective of a young Chinese woman whose arrival in London coincides with the run up to the Brexit referendum.
 After completing her MA in sociology and filmmaking in Beijing, she knows she does not want “to work in an office” nor does she want “to stick around in China”.
-She leaves with “too many unanswered questions about myself” but a firm conviction, after reading a biography of the American anthropologist Margaret Mead, that further education, in the form of a doctorate in visual anthropology, at King’s College London would give her the tools to be in the world as a woman.
+She leaves with “too many unanswered questions” about herself but also a firm conviction — after reading a biography of the American anthropologist Margaret Mead — that further education, in the form of a doctorate in visual anthropology at King’s College London would give her the tools to be in the world as a woman.

 I wanted to be a woman in the world, or really, a woman of the world – I wanted to equip myself with an intellectual mind so that I could enter a foreign land and not be lost in it.
 I would have a stance or mission, a way of navigating as an outsider. (p.7)